DhrishP/voice-agents/voice-fe/README.md

 - Real-time voice communication with an AI agent
 - Audio recording and playback directly in the browser
-- Transcript display of the conversation
+- Call state management and duration tracking
-- Simple UI for call control
+- Event-based architecture for handling audio and call events
+- Configurable AI providers and models
+- TypeScript support with full type definitions

 ## Getting Started